kristinathabet/Dh110Week4/README.md

 Please find the script to this interview [here](https://docs.google.com/document/d/13tRpFvgOTwzPnLulUi2UVwuImnj4tbtwI_wMzDbntf0/edit), with instructions, goals, and contextual questions for users.

 #### 2. User Data
-Please find the recording of the interview here.
+Please find the recording of the interview [here]

-The transcription of the interview can be found here.
+The transcription of the interview can be found [here](https://docs.google.com/document/d/11Dk7A7iNkwnlk82PNkM6m4ccBXGztvjximEmSefvDt4/edit.).

 ### Here are some interesting quotes and insights from the interview:

 ### Reflection
-Write a short paragraph reflecting on your experience of planning and conducting an interview.
-What did you learn about interviewing participants?
-What would you do differently next time?
+The overall experience of creating and conducting this interview was much smoother than last weeks pilot UT.
+Since this activity was less focused on specific tasks and more focused on the general needs the app fullfills, it was much less stressful on the user.
+I realized that it is crucial to make your participant as comfortable as possible during the activity so they feel like they can say the truth about their experiences.
+Since I interviewed a friend of mine, it was easy for me to feel like she is being honest in her responses.
+Allowing the participant to engage with the app without instruction provides very important information about which parts of the app are most compelling to users.
+I was able to take note of many features on the app based on the order in which the particpant engaged with it's tabs.
+Without instruction, the participant was still able to photograph the plant and read up on it's care instructions, proving that the app is intuitive and easy to use.
+I had a great time conducting this activity.